MustafArikan/InternTracker/README.md

 -   **Admin Panel:** Accessible to users with the "Admin" role for managing users and system resources.
 -   **Mentor Panel:** Accessible to users with the "Mentor" role for overseeing interns and assigning tasks.
 -   **Intern Panel:** Accessible to users with the "Intern" role for managing their tasks, journals, goals, and reports.
+-   **Note:** To create an administrator account, navigate to the /Account/RegisterAdmin page in your browser.
+This special registration page will create a user with the 'Admin' role, giving you full access to the system's administrative features.
+All other users who register through the main "Get Started" link will be assigned the 'Intern' role by default.

 ## Contributing